crmulliner/fluxnode/docs/lorawanlib.md

 Create a LoraWanPacket instance using device address, network key, and application key.
 All packet operations will use the address and keys to encode and decode packets.

+Configure the frame counter length by setting member variable fcntLen to 2 for 16bit and 4 fore 32bit.
+The default is 16bit.

 The instance will contain the following members:
 ```
  {
     devAddr: plainBuffer,
     nwkKey: plainBuffer,
     appKey: plainBuffer,
+    fcntLen: int,
     makePacketFromPayLoad: function,
     unConfirmedUp: function,
     confirmedUp: function,